Yang-H37/NN-sp24-Datadenoising/README.md

 ## Data
 **Training and Validation DataSets:**

-A collection of photos taken in low-light conditions with natural environmental noise.
+A collection of photos taken with natural environmental noise.
 They are split into a 3:1 ratio for training and validation.

 **Test DataSet:**